The Grey: Music

 The score for The Grey was released on CD February 14, 2012.
 A digital version available for download was released on January 24, 2012.

-Musical composition

-Film director and composer Jamin Winans composed the musical score for his film Ink (2009), and his song, The City Surf from Ink was used in the The Grey, in conjunction with a score composed by Marc Streitenfeld.
+Film director and composer Jamin Winans composed the musical score for his film Ink (2009), and his song, The City Surf from Ink was used in The Grey, in conjunction with a score composed by Marc Streitenfeld.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 80% based on 212 reviews, with an average rating of 6.9/10.
-The site's critical consensus reads, "The Grey is an exciting tale of survival, populated with fleshed-out characters and a surprising philosophical agenda."
-On Metacritic, the film has a weighted average score of 64 out of 100, based on reviews from 35 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert gave the film 3 and a half stars out of 4, and wrote the unrelenting harshness of The Grey so affected him, he departed the screening of a different movie on the same day:
+Roger Ebert gave the film three and a half stars out of four, and wrote the unrelenting harshness of The Grey so affected him, he departed the screening of a different movie on the same day:

 It was the first time I walked out of a film because of the previous film.
 The way I was feeling in my gut, it just wouldn't be fair to the next film...
 There's time for some conversation among the men, and this film, directed by Joe Carnahan and written by him and Ian Mackenzie Jeffers, treats them as individuals.
 They're not simply a group of victims.
 The Grey advances with pitiless logic.
 There are more wolves than men.
 The men have weapons, the wolves have patience, the weather is punishing.
 I sat regarding the screen with mounting dread.
 The movie had to have a happy ending, didn't it?
 If not "happy," then at least a relief in some sense?
 Sit through the entire credits.
 There's one more shot still to come.
 Not that you wouldn't be content without it.

 The film also earned a place on A.O.
 Scott's list of the year's ten best films, and Slate film critic Dana Stevens included it in her runners-up for the year's best movies.
 Film critic Richard Roeper also had The Grey in his top 10 best movies of 2012 list, placing it at number 3.

 Dissenters' reviews tend to focus on the film's abrupt ending, and perceive the emotional and philosophical undertones as unnecessary.
 Siobhan Synnot of The Scotsman gave the film two stars, commenting "On the down side, there's a lot of dull pretentious philosophizing about the heartlessness of nature and God.
 On the up side, you get to see a man punch a wolf in the face."
 Some reviewers and analysts say the film has an atheist theme, due to characters such as John Ottway (Liam Neeson) pleading for divine help but not getting any.